Flights to Bristol

 Bristol Cathedral

-It is the Church Of England cathedral founded in 1140 and a bigger part of it was rebuilt during the 14th century.
-It is one of the country’s greatest medieval churches with large, stained-glass, gothic windows and lofty, vaulted ceilings.
-The church is a wonder with its 90 metre height.
+Bristol Cathedral is the Church of England cathedral founded in 1140, and a bigger part of it was rebuilt during the 14th century.
+It is one of the country's greatest medieval churches with large, stained-glass, gothic windows and lofty, vaulted ceilings.
+The church is a wonder with its 90-meter height and a must-see Bristol sightseeing spot for history enthusiasts.

 Bristol Culture Bristol Museum & Art Gallery